EmbodiedCity/AirScape.code/phase2/README.md

 # Phase-2

-Here we provide the detailed instruction on how Airscape's phase-2 training is carried out and how it should be used.
+Here we provide the overall outline on how Airscape's phase-2 training is carried out and how it should be used.

 ## Installation